Business Administration - Retail Management, Bachelor of Arts

 3. Upon request, you complete a free applicant training to prepare for applications in potential companies.

-At the Virtual Campus, you can attend your Business Administration - Trade Management classes, for example, through regular video conferences with your classmates and instructors.
+There, you can attend your Business Administration - Specialization in Trade Management classes, for example, through regular video conferences with your fellow students and lecturers.

 Advisory Service